Skip to main content

 x_a46gh_squidx.allowAclOverride

-arc46 cannot and will not offer any support unless this system property is set to true.
+arc46 cannot provide support unless this property is set to true.